 - Cleaning Supplies & Chemicals

 Just like with medicines, cleaning supplies and various chemicals should be hidden and stored in a place where cats wouldn’t be able to access them.
-Not only are cleaning supplies toxic to cats, they may also lead to the development of certain health conditions like liver and kidney diseases that could no doubt shorten the lifespan of a cat.
+Not only are cleaning supplies toxic to cats, but they may also lead to the development of certain health conditions like liver and kidney diseases that could no doubt shorten the lifespan of a cat.

 Applying these chemicals and cleaning supplies inside your home should be done carefully.
 When used on a toilet, make sure that you close the lid so that your pet does not accidentally drink the water containing the chemicals.

 Other chemicals would include pesticides, insecticides, and even rodenticides.
 Ingesting these chemicals may cause bleeding, seizures, and even kidney damage.
 Furthermore, it would seem a bit counterintuitive for you to use rodenticides when cats themselves are natural rodent killers.